pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 ## Palette/CLUT mapping

-The Sam Coupe has a user definable palette and thus palette mapping does not take place for gencon modes 2,3,4.
+The SAM Coupé has a user definable palette and thus palette mapping does not take place for gencon modes 2,3,4.
 The mapping that does take place in mode 1 may be incorrect if you have redefined the palette.

 The default palette seems to match +zx, and can be seen in the coloured mandelbrot below: